sfepy/sfepy/doc/tutorial.rst

 where :math:`\nabla u \approx \bm{G} \bm{u}`.

-The equations block is the heart of the *SfePy* problem definition file.
+The equations block is the heart of the *SfePy* problem description file.
 Here, we are specifying that the Laplacian of the temperature (in the weak formulation) is 0, where `coef.val` is a material constant.
 We are using the `'i'` integral defined previously, over the domain specified by the region